jmbreda/Sanity/README.md

-# TrueVar
+# Sanity

-TrueVar : Filtering of Poison noise on a single-cell RNA-seq UMI count matrix
+Sanity : Filtering of Poison noise on a single-cell RNA-seq UMI count matrix

-TrueVar infers the log expression levels x_gc of gene g in cell c by filtering out the Poisson noise on the UMI count matrix n_gc of gene g in cell c.
+Sanity infers the log expression levels x_gc of gene g in cell c by filtering out the Poisson noise on the UMI count matrix n_gc of gene g in cell c.

 ## Input